* Fed debate on scaling back QE helps to lift U.S. dollar

 NO FOREIGN BOND BUYING

-While the dollar gained across the board, the U.S. currency failed to advance much against the yen as the Japanese currency's three-month-old decline on monetary easing expectations is showing signs of losing momentum.
+While the dollar gained across the board, the U.S. currency failed to advance against the yen ash the Japanese currency's three-month-old decline on monetary easing expectations is showing signs of losing momentum.

-The dollar stood little changed at 93.28 yen, keeping some distance from its 33-month high of 94.47 hit last week.
+The dollar stood flat in early Asian trade to fetch 93.13 yen, keeping some distance from its 33-month high of 94.47 hit last week.

 "Judging from recent comments, most Japanese ministers don't really wish to push the dollar/yen up beyond 95 yen.
 I suspect if the yen weakens further, (Finance Minister Taro) Aso will try to rein in the yen's fall," said Minori Uchida, chief strategist at the Bank of Tokyo-Mitsubishi UFJ.